mandana-g/Dermatology/README.md

 # Project Goal

-The goal of this project is to develop machine learning model(s) that can accurately classify patients into specific erythemato-squamous diseases based on clinical and histopathological features.
-These diseases include psoriasis, seborrheic dermatitis, lichen planus, pityriasis rosea, chronic dermatitis, and pityriasis rubra pilaris.
-The ultimate aim is to assist dermatologists in making more accurate diagnoses by identifying the most significant predictive features.
+Determine what clinical and histopathological features are the most significant predictors that classify patients into specific erythemato-squamous diseases.

 # Objectives

+Assisting dermatologists in identifying the key features that most influence their diagnoses of erythemato-squamous diseases

+# Methodology

 1. Exploratory Data Analysis (EDA):
    1.1.
 Analyze the distribution of clinical and histopathological features.